Target Your Yeast Infections & Candida-Related Concerns—Unique 4-Step Program

 Just as each category can determine the level of problem, there is an ideal diet for each category.
 We hold workshops from time to time (as outlined below), designed to help individuals improve their options and fight back against Candida.
 Individual consultations are also available.
 Please contact for more information.

-For more information on our workshops or to schedule a personal consultation/more details, please contact Alex Gellman.
+For more information or to schedule a remote or personal consultation/more details, please contact Alex Gellman.

 Candida Albicans Hotline: 416-456-4357